myeonghak/myeonghak/README.md

   - I am a Machine Learning Engineer mainly using python.
   - Interested in solving problems in business/marketing area such as Recommendations, Sentiment Analysis/Text Classification, Information Retrieval, Demand Prediction, etc.
   - Always eager to have deeper understanding on customers.
-  - Currently Working on a GNN based Recommender System using credit card transaction data from milions of customers.
+  - Currently Working on a GNN based Recommender System using credit card transaction data from millions of customers.

   ### Interests
   - :gift:&nbsp;Recommender Systems